ranaur/CoCoJoystick2PC/README.md

 # Usage

 ## Calibrate button
+If using a spare button for CALIBRATION (#define CALIBRATION 2)
 * If pressed, start calibration process.
 See "Calibration Process".
 * If pressed for 10 seconds, reset the calibration to defaults.

+If not using a spare button for CALIBRATION (#define CALIBRATION 1) During the first 60 seconds after inserting the USB connector, if the user press the red button for 5 seconds, the calibration process starts.
+	While it can be calibrated, the builtin led blinks continuously.
+	When the calibration starts, it blinks once per second and gather the extremes.
+	When you press the red button again, it blinks twice per second telling it is gathering the center region.
+	When you press the red button, times out, it finishes the calibration.
+	When the 60 seconds passes, it turns the led off.

 ## Calibration process